jhandguy/obsidian-vault/README.md

   push        Encrypt and push local vault to Git

 Flags:
+      --config string   name of the config folder (default ".obsidian") -d, --debug           debug for ov
   -h, --help            help for ov
       --path string     path to the obsidian vault (default ".")
   -v, --version         version for ov

 Use "ov [command] --help" for more information about a command.
 ```